 Montgomery Place

-s well versed in not only cocktail formulas but the history behind each drink.
+The staff is well versed in not only cocktail formulas but the history behind each drink.
 Here, for example, one can learn that the Montgomery Martini draws its name from WWII British Field Marshall Montgomery who liked his martinis very dry (15-1: gin-vermouth ratio).

 Montgomery Place has been referred to by its peers as “a bartender’s bar” because of the quality and care that goes into every glass; the use of fresh herbs and juices and house-made bitters, grenadines and syrups.
 As explained by one owner, Italian-born Ago Perrone (right), “For us being a bartender is like being a chef.
 We want to create the best drinks possible.”
 Considering the several honors already awarded the 50-seat hotspot, including “Best New Bar” in Theme Magazine and nomination for “Best Bar” in Time Out, it’s safe to say they’re accomplishing that goal.